-- are fully involved in the professional assessment of their holistic needs - can choose the care and support they need and want - experience high-quality care and support as result of planning, commissioning and contracting arrangements that work well.
+- are fully involved in the professional assessment of their holistic needs - can choose the support they need and want - experience high-quality support as result of planning, commissioning and contracting arrangements that work well.

-The care and support that people are experiencing is right for them and based on their outcomes, rights and choices.
+The support that people experience is right for them and based on their outcomes, rights and choices.

-People are involved in a comprehensive assessment of their needs in a meaningful way and this has informed the care and support they experience.
-Where relevant, the assessment involves other people, families, friends and professionals to help shape the decision about the suitability of their service.
+People are involved in a comprehensive assessment of their needs in a meaningful way and this has informed the support they experience.
+Where relevant, the assessment involves other people, families, friends and professionals to help shape the decision about the suitability of the service.
 People and professionals are involved in reviewing the assessment.
-Staff working in the service understand their role and contribution to ensuring that the assessment is comprehensive, even where their role is limited
+Staff working in the service understand their role and contribution to ensuring the assessment is comprehensive, even where their role is minor

-People, or their representatives, have limited or no involvement in their assessment and review processes.
-There may be limited involvement of other relevant people, including professionals to help shape the decision about the suitability of their service.
+People have limited or no involvement in their assessment and review processes.
+There may be limited involvement of other relevant people, including professionals, to help shape the decision about the suitability of the service.

-The assessment process does not fully capture people's current outcomes or take account of their future outcomes and preferences.
+The assessment process does not fully capture people's current outcomes or take account of their future needs and preferences.